danog/MadelineProtoDocs/docs/API_docs/constructors/inputBotAppID.md

 ---
 title: "inputBotAppID"
-description: "Used to fetch information about a named bot web app by its ID"
+description: "Used to fetch information about a direct link Mini App by its ID"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---